We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More…

 Your young rider will still have fast power to contend with considering the liquid-cooled 2-stroke engine that’s standard on the YZ85.
 However, they may need to brush up on how they harness that power since the YZ85 is a 6-speed dirt bike that requires steady familiarity with shifting.
 Yamaha knows the YZ85 will be used by riders that are still growing, so they’ve included adjustable handlebar mounts for extra customization.
 This allows any rider to feel safe and secure on their 80cc Yamaha dirt bike no matter where they’re racing.

-Even with no 2023 model in sight, we noted some significant improvements to this year’s YZ85 that will help riders to be more comfortable from the jump.
-The fuel tank and paneling were both slimmed down for 2022 to allow young riders to more easily throw their weight around on the track.
+The fuel tank and paneling were both slimmed down for 2023 to allow young riders to more easily throw their weight around on the track.
 A flatter seat, increased brake control and an updated air intake are some of the other improvements that grace the YZ85.
-The frame and subframe have also been upgraded to reduce weight, which only makes this 80cc Yamaha dirt bike stronger and easier to handle.
-Both of these are major selling points for a kiddo breaking into the big leagues.
+Combined with the chassis/swingarm updates, these are all major selling points for a kiddo breaking into the big leagues.

 As a result of these improvements, our youngsters were pleased with how the YZ85 performed on their jaunts.
 The adjustable handlebars were a big selling point in making our riders feel comfortable with their posture as they served heat, and the flatter seat helped a couple of our riders narrowly avoid nasty situations on the track.
 While some of the other upgrades weren’t immediately obvious, it was clear performance was not compromised for price on this Yamaha 80cc dirt bike.